MaoZiming/papers/6-system-structure/67-multikernel.md

 * This is the paper on **Barrelfish**
   * ![alt text](images/67-multikernel/barrelfish-structure.png)
     * IPI: Inter-process Interrupt
+      * In Linux and Windows, **inter-processor interrupts (IPIs)** are used: a core that wishes to change a page mapping writes the operation to a well-known location and sends an interrupt to every core that might have the mapping in its TLB.
+Each core takes the trap, acknowl- edges the IPI by writing to a shared variable, invalidates the TLB entry, and resumes.
-    * CPU drivers handle traps and exceptions, while monitor is responsible for mediating on local operations on global states, executing the replica maintenance protocols.
+    * CPU drivers handle **traps and exceptions**, while monitor is responsible for mediating on local operations on global states, executing the replica maintenance protocols.
+    * Barrelfish at present therefore uses a variant of **user-level RPC (URPC)** [10] between cores: a region of shared memory is used as a channel to transfer cache-line-sized messages point-to-point between single writer and reader cores.
 * Core heterogeneity means cores can no longer share a single OS kernel instance, either because the performance tradeoffs vary, or because the ISA is simply different.
 * Shared memory model has an inherent lack of scalability:
-  * Although a single core can perform the update operation in under 30 cycles, when 16 cores are modifying the same data it takes almost 12,000 extra cycles to perform each update.
-All of these extra cycles are spent with the core stalled on cache misses and therefore unable to do useful work while waiting for an update to occur.
+  * **Although a single core can perform the update operation in under 30 cycles, when 16 cores are modifying the same data it takes almost 12,000 extra cycles to perform each update.** All of these extra cycles are spent with the core stalled on cache misses and therefore unable to do useful work while waiting for an update to occur.
 * Message passing has two issues:
   * There are two principal concerns, the first to do with not being able to access shared data, and the second to do with the event-driven programming style that results from asynchronous messaging.
 * design and reason about the OS as a distributed, non-shared system, and then employ sharing to optimize the model where appropriate.